How can we help you today?

 PCI compliance and fraud protection

-Handling online payments also means keeping your customers’ trust.
+Handling online payments means keeping your customers’ trust.
 PCI compliance (Payment Card Industry Data Security Standard) is a set of global rules that protect cardholder information whenever people buy from your e-commerce store.
-Following these standards helps prevent fraud, data breaches, and costly penalties that could affect your business.
+Whether someone uses a credit card or debit card to purchase items, following these standards helps prevent fraud, data breaches, and expensive penalties that could hurt your business.

 PCI compliance matters because it:

-- Protects customer data by requiring encrypted transactions and secure storage
+• Protects customer data with encrypted transactions and secure storage.

-- Prevents chargebacks and fines that come from non-compliance or payment fraud
+• Stops chargebacks and fines from non-compliance or fraud.

 Learn more about protecting your online store with this guide to website security.